beberlei/litecqrs-php/README.md

 ### CRUD

-Using ``AggregateResource`` abstract class or the ``CrudCreatable``, ``CrudUpdatable`` and ``CrudDeletable`` you can implememnt CRUD functionality.
+Using ``AggregateResource`` abstract class or the ``CrudCreatable``, ``CrudUpdatable`` and ``CrudDeletable`` traits you can implememnt CRUD functionality.
 This is possible to three commands:

 - ``LiteCQRS\Plugin\CRUD\Model\Commands\CreateResourceCommand``
 - ``LiteCQRS\Plugin\CRUD\Model\Commands\UpdateResourceCommand``